sishida21/Retrosynthesis-Route-MR-Visualizer/README.md

 ## Build and Deploy

 To build the application, please refer to the following link [Build and deploy to the HoloLens](https://learn.microsoft.com/en-us/windows/mixed-reality/develop/unity/build-and-deploy-to-hololens).

+## License

+This repository is distributed under the GPL-2.0 License.